-MCAA sponsored the 2017 Construction Technology Report, produced by MCAA’s Technology partner, JBKnowledge.
+MCAA sponsored the 2018 Construction Technology Report, produced by MCAA’s Technology partner, JBKnowledge.
 As part of our sponsorship, MCAA published an MCAA-Focused report that segments out responses given by MCAA members and compares them to the rest of the construction industry.
 With this new report, MCAA members can not only see how their companies compare to other MCAA members, but how our membership compares to the industry at large.
-A companion webinar is also available.

 This eighth report in the MCAA Technology Research Series was written by our partners at JBKLabs exclusively for MCAA.
 It explores the possibilities for using augmented reality in the construction industry.

 This fifth report in the Construction Technology Research Series was written by JBKLabs exclusively for MCAA.
 The JBKnowledge team evaluated the numerous applications on the market for safety professionals and foremen.
 While most are geared towards documentation, there is a growing trend to use the data that is documented and apply analytics to identify root causes and trends.
 Predictive analytics, which analyze historical data, current projects, and weather can be used to predict higher chances of incidents happening.
 Both can be extremely powerful tools to help prevent accidents from occurring.

 This webinar offers additional insights into the MCAA Safety Apps research report written by JBKLabs exclusively for MCAA.